ngraham20/speedylemon/README.md

 Designed off of https://github.com/killer415tv/gw2_speedometer as a base

 # Why the re-write?
+Originally, this wasn't actually intended to be a speedometer!
+I wanted to write a LiveSplit-like system that could track checkpoints individually and inform me which checkpoints I was having trouble with.
+I tried adding that functionality to Killer's original speedometer, but I've always enjoyed re-inventing the wheel, so here we are!
 The original speedometer written in python and is fairly complex.
 It could use a bit of a tune-up and code re-organization so that new features can more easily be added.
 Time for Rust!

 # Features
 ## Display racer speed